Ketamine InfusionCalifornia Pain Medicine Center

 Ketamine infusion is safe and can be provided on an outpatient basis.
 It helps manage pain symptoms from complex regional pain syndrome (CRPS) and some other pain disorders.
 Many patients affected by neuropathic pain do not experience the desired benefits from opioid use, and can develop physical dependency or addiction.
 CRPS produces a burning pain that can worsen over time.
 It becomes a central nervous system disorder that can affect the entire body.

-Before the procedure, conscious sedation s administered before the ketamine is administered.
+Before the procedure, conscious sedation is administered before the ketamine is administered.
 Vital signs and conscious state of the patient are consistently supervised.
-We require patients to avoid eating or drinking anything at least 6 hours before the procedure.
+We require patients to avoid eating or drinking anything for at least six hours before the procedure.

 During the post-procedure period, patients may feel drowsy or dizzy.
 Transportation to the treatment office can be arranged ahead of time, which is recommended as patients are not permitted to drive immediately following the infusion..
 Most patients achieve 3 months of pain relief after completing a full series of infusions.